tmwoodson/lexicographic-sort/README.md

 An implementation of a lexicographic sorting function, along with basic (passing) tests.

 ## Usage
-npm install
+- npm install
-Open SpecRunner.html in a browser to see the tests pass.
+- Then open SpecRunner.html in a browser to see the tests pass.

 ## Runtime Analysis
 - Generating the comparator function itself is a quadratic (~O(n^2)) operation, where n is the number of letters in the alphabet.